 There are many challenges and opportunities arising from Brexit and its impact on international trade, not only for UK businesses but also for those based internationally.

 This page includes Brexit-focused articles and materials, in which we explore the commercial implications of the UK leaving the EU.

-Prior to any exit, all European legislation will continue to be enforceable in the UK as it is now.
+Prior to 29 March 2019, all European legislation will continue to be enforceable in the UK as it is now.
+The transition deal puts in place an implementation phase to the end of 2020 to allow the UK to maintain the same arrangements with Brussels on trade, free movement and regulation.
 Our experts are on hand to provide you with the necessary support and advice you need as we prepare, and then start to the leave the EU.